sguox002/leetcode/review/hash.md

 ```

-### 939	Minimum Area Rectangle		Medium
+### 939	Minimum Area Rectangle		(-Medium-)
-the rectangle parallels to the axis xy
+the rectangle parallels to the axis xy<br/>
-step 1: group points using x coordinate, y sorted
+step 1: group points using x coordinate, y sorted<br/>
-step 2: iterate to see current x can form a rectangle with previous x (has a same y)
+step 2: iterate to see current x can form a rectangle with previous x (has a same y)<br/>
-step 3: get the y intersect
+step 3: get the y intersect<br/>
-step 4: compare the min rect area.
+step 4: compare the min rect area.<br/>

 ```cpp
     int minAreaRect(vector<vector<int>>& points) {